nginxinc/crossplane/README.md

 optional arguments:
-  -h, --help            show this help message and exit
+  -h, --help            show this help message and exit -V, --version         show program's version number and exit

 commands:
-  parse                 parses a json payload for an nginx config lex                   lexes tokens from an nginx config file minify                removes all whitespace from an nginx config format                formats an nginx config file
+  parse                 parses a json payload for an nginx config build                 builds an nginx config from a json payload lex                   lexes tokens from an nginx config file minify                removes all whitespace from an nginx config format                formats an nginx config file